Join us for the 2014 National Finals!

-Students will be qualifying throughout March and April for the National Finals.
-A list of those students can be found here.
+A list of students who qualified for the National Finals can be found here.
 For more details about the National Finals and how to register, please visit this page.
+Rooms at the Hilton Atlanta can be reserved by clicking here.
 We hope to see you there!

 Atlanta Regional Finals POSTPONED

-Due to inclement weather in the southeastern United States, the National History Bee will be POSTPONING the ATLANTA Regional Finals (originally scheduled for Tuesday, February 11th).
-The event will be rescheduled for the week of April 28th; specific details will be announced in the coming weeks.
+Due to inclement weather in the southeastern United States, the National History Bee will be POSTPONING the ATLANTA Regional Finals.
+The event will be rescheduled for April 29th; specific details can be found here.
 The Charlotte Regional Finals will continue as planned.
 We ask that any participant uncomfortable with traveling to Charlotte, please refrain from doing so.
-The National History Bee will make sure to work with any student affected by the weather in Charlotte and/or Atlanta, to see that they still have an opportunity to participate.

 Regional Finals this Spring!